To create stunning light spheres

 Head out at dusk for this project.
 The lights won’t show up very much in daylight, and you’re going to need to set a very long exposure.
 The lights will illuminate the immediate vicinity, and that glow will make their trails look like a sphere suspended above the landscape.

 Wrap coloured film around the lights to change the colour of your sphere.
-You could use Speedlight gels, some plastic acetate bought online or even chocolate wrappers.
+You could use flashgun gels, plastic acetate bought online or even chocolate wrappers.

 If you buy the cheap kind of LED lights like we used, you’ll find that the wire is flimsy and prone to breaking if twirled a lot (which is what you’re going to be doing).
 Tape it to another, thicker, wire to protect it.
 You could use an old USB cable or buy some wire from a hardware shop.